Punctuation Tips for Your Resume

 Bullets

-Bullet points work great for listing your professional accomplishments.
-They focus the reader’s attention in a glance and help you get noticed.
+Bullet points work great for listing your professional duties and accomplishments.
+They focus the reader's attention in a glance and help you get noticed.
 However, many job-seekers question if they need to use dots at the end of each accomplishment when using bullets.

 Proofread before you submit the resume

-How to punctuate your cover letter: Professional advice
+How to punctuate your cover letter?

 The bottom line